fbertran/formalisms/doc/presentation.md

 ---

 # Some considerations
-1. Literals and n-ary operators must have highest priority.
+1. Literals and n-ary operators should have the highest priority of the different operators.
 2. If our expression allows variables, they must be added last.
-3. Patterns have been created for the most common operator types; if other types are needed, the pattern must be defined for the parser to accept it.
+3. Patterns have been created for the most common operator types; if other types are needed, the pattern must be defined for the parser to handle it.

 ---

 # Problem with PEG parsers

-### They can't handle left recursion
+## They don't accept left recursion

 ---

 # Why is this a problem?

-### No left recursion -> no "native" solution for left-associative operators
+No left recursion -> no "native" solution for left-associative binary operators

 ---